Poland's new prime minister vows to press the West to continue helping neighboring Ukraine

 Tusk was elected by parliament on Monday.
 His challenges include restoring democratic standards in Poland, working for the release of European Union funding that was frozen due to democratic backsliding by his predecessors, and seeking to manage the migration that is causing political upheaval in Europe.

-Tusk, a centrist leader who was prime minister from 2007-2014, is the head of a broad coalition of parties that won election in October and has promised to work together under Tusk's leadership to restore democratic standards and improve ties with allies.
+A centrist leader who was prime minister from 2007-2014, Tusk is the head of a broad coalition of parties that won election in October and has promised to work together under his leadership to restore democratic standards and improve ties with allies.

 Tusk’s speech came a day after lawmakers chose him as the prime minister after rejecting the former premier, Mateusz Morawiecki of the Law and Justice party.
 Tusk also introduced the ministers in his new Cabinet, and the new government will face a confidence vote on Tuesday afternoon.
 They will be sworn in by President Andrzej Duda on Wednesday.